divblox/divblox.github.io/divblox-apis.md

   <img  src=_media/_screenshots/API-exposing-an-api5.png>
 </p>

-## Securing API operation with an API key
+## Securing API operations with an API key

 When creating your own API it will be completely exposed and wont require and API key to be accessed.
 To secure your API operations we can add them to the list of API operations that are under "api_operation_administration" and create a key to control its accessibility.